Born from the most trusted profession, I am your medication advocate

 When I decided I wanted to go to Butler University to play football, my dad suggested I try pharmacy.
 The rest as they say, is history.

 Once I started school, I grew to love the profession of pharmacy.
-I grew to love the profession that is so highly regarded.
+I grew to love the profession that is so highly regarded by the public.

-My whole attitude changed about school from high school to college.
-I was now paying for the education and I decided to get it in gear!
+My whole attitude changed about schooling during the transition from high school to college.
+I was now paying for my education and I decided to get it in gear!

 By my last year of pharmacy school, I was honored to be selected to compete for the clinical skills competition against other classmates from Butler University.
 I was thrilled that I was able to win the Butler competition.

-That meant I would get to compete against winners from pharmacy schools all over the U.S. at the ASHP pharmacy mid year conference!
+That meant I would get to compete against winners from pharmacy schools all over the U.S. at the biggest pharmacy conference all year!

 One of the great things about being the Butler representative was you were the recipient of a dinner with the Dean of the pharmacy school and other faculty.
 I was very excited to have an opportunity to go to the nicest restaurant I had ever been to at that point in my life, Emerils.
 The dinner was going great, and then my Dean asked me what I was going to do after graduation.
 She was hoping I would say I would do a residency and use my clinical skills to become an advanced practice pharmacist.